Velfi/babysteps/content/blog/2018-11-08-splash-2018-mid-week-report.md

 I've realized is that it is a bit tricky to figure out how to organize the "taxonomy of tricky situations" that commonly result with ownership as well as their solutions.
-For example, in reading the responses to my previous post about *interprocedural conflicts*, I realized that this one *fundamental conflict* can manifest in a number of ways -- and also that there are a number of possible solutions, depending on the specifics of your scenario.
+For example, in reading the responses to my previous post about *inter-procedural conflicts*, I realized that this one *fundamental conflict* can manifest in a number of ways -- and also that there are a number of possible solutions, depending on the specifics of your scenario.